-Organized Crime Has a New Tool in Its Belts - Artificial Intelligence
+Organized Crime Has a New Tool in Its Belt - Artificial Intelligence

 As new technologies offer a world of opportunities and benefits in many sectors, so too do they offer new avenues and for organized crime.
 It was true at the advent of the internet, and it’s true for the growing field of artificial intelligence and machine learning, according to a new joint report by Europol and the United Nations Interregional Crime and Justice Research Center.